postsharp/postsharp-emails/Markdown/CreatingAspects/cr3.md

 # Creating Custom Aspects: Adding Input Parameters

-There will be occasions when it would be useful to be able to specify certain parameters to determine how an aspect will behave.
-This simple example will show an aspect that could be used to add some basic exception handling to a method.
+There may be times when you want to specify certain parameters to dictate how an aspect behaves.
+This simple example will demonstrate an aspect that can add basic exception handling to a method.

-It's not uncommon to have situations where a method might fail but not because there is something fundamentally wrong with the code in the method but because of unpredictable external circumstances.
-A good example might be connecting with an external data source or api.
-Rather than just having the method fail and immediately throwing some sort of exception that needs to be handled it might well be appropriate to have another go.
+It's not unusual for a method to fail, not because of any inherent issues with the method's code, but due to unpredictable external circumstances.
+A good example of this is when connecting to an external data source or API.
+Instead of letting the method fail and immediately throw an exception that needs handling, it might be more appropriate to retry the operation.

-With that in mind let's define some simple things this aspect should do.
+With this in mind, let's outline some basic functionalities this aspect should have:

-- In the event of an error occurring outside the direct control of the method itself an attempt should be made to try again.
+- If an error occurs outside the direct control of the method, the aspect should attempt to retry the operation.
-- It should be possible to specify how many attempts the aspect should make.
+- It should be possible to specify the number of attempts the aspect should make.
-- It would be nice to add a simple delay between each attempt to allow the external fault to correct itself (ie an intermittent internet connection) and that delay should be able to be set as well.
+- Ideally, there should be a delay between each attempt to allow the external fault to correct itself (e.g., an intermittent internet connection), and this delay should be configurable.

-> <b>NB Because aspects add code at compile time it is only possible to have input parameters that can be set in advance of compilation.
+> <b>NB: Because aspects add code at compile time, you can only set input parameters ahead of compilation.
 End users of an application will not be able to set these.</b>

-The aspect is going to apply to methods only so we can already determine what its main signature will be.
+The aspect will only apply to methods, so we already know what its main signature will be:

 ```c#
 public class RetryAttribute : OverrideMethodAspect